eBird Bar Charts by Season

 Connecting Paths (green)

-A description and map of a hike at The Ridges is available on the TrekOhio website.
+Descriptions and maps of a hike at The Ridges is available on the AllTrails website.

 River Valley Nature Trail: This is a short loop trail built by River Valley School students, .66 mile long.
 It has its own parking area along OH-682 (Whites Mill Road), .66 mile east of OH-56 (West Union Street) and .75 mile west of Richland Avenue.